 Everything in the forest is the forest

-A short video introducing Everything in the forest is the forest can be found here.
+A short video introducing Everything in the forest is the forest can also be found here.

 ‘Ecosystems are so similar to human societies – they’re built on relationships.
 The stronger those are, the more resilient the system.’